techyogee11/AWS/AWSSQSSample/AWS-SQS/ReadMe.md

+## Details

+This application send the UserDetails to SQS on AWS, gets/read all the send messages and delete all the messages

-﻿## Configuration of the application
+## Configuration of the application

 Refer this link - https://www.c-sharpcorner.com/article/how-to-implement-amazon-sqs-aws-sqs-in-asp-net-core-project/